 I prefer a method a little more foolproof and longer lasting—using a humidifier.
-I really like the humidifier below because it has a three-day run time!
+I really like the humidifier below because it can last up to 96 hours!

 I’ve also seen cactus and succulent potting mix recommended.
 If you use this, just make sure it doesn’t get compacted over time.